Quebec Autoroute 10: Autoroute Bonaventure

-The A-10 begins in Downtown Montreal as an extension of University Street near Place Bonaventure.
-Two underground ramps provide an interchange with the R-136.
-At km 1, the A-10 crosses the Lachine Canal, then travels along the St. Lawrence River to an interchange with the A-15 and A-20.
+The autoroute begins in Downtown Montreal as an extension of Robert-Bourassa Boulevard near Place Bonaventure.
+Two underground ramps provide an interchange with the R-136, the Ville-Marie Autoroute.
+At km 1, the highway crosses the Lachine Canal.
+At km 2, it crosses under, but does not provide access to, Route 112 at the north end of Victoria Bridge.
+From there, the highway travels along the St. Lawrence River to an interchange with A-15 and A-20.
 This interchange is partially on the Island of Montreal and partially on Nuns' Island.
-At km 2, it crosses (but does not provide access to) Route 112 at the north end of Victoria Bridge.
-The A-10 has mostly two lanes in each direction on the majority of its length and the speed limit is mostly 100 km/h.
-The A-10 is multiplexed with the A-15 and A-20 across the Champlain Bridge.
+A-10 is multiplexed with the A-15 and A-20 across the Champlain Bridge.
 All three autoroutes diverge soon after reaching the southern edge of the bridge.

-The A-10 serves as an important link for commuters travelling to downtown Montreal from suburban South Shore communities via the Champlain Bridge.
+The autoroute serves as an important link for commuters travelling to downtown Montreal from suburban South Shore communities via the Champlain Bridge.
 It also provides access to the Montreal Technoparc and the Concordia Bridge.
-The A-10 in Montreal is jointly owned by the city of Montreal, the Société Les Ponts Jacques Cartier, and Federal Bridge Corporation (an agency of the Government of Canada).
+Within the city limits of Montreal the autoroute is jointly owned by the city of Montreal, Ponts Jacques Cartier et Champlain Incorporée (PJCCI), a federal crown corporation that owns and operates the three major highway bridges over the Saint Lawrence River to the south of Montréal.

+Autoroute 10 is at least two lanes in each direction for the majority of its length and the speed limit is usually 100 km/h.